World Cancer Day: World Cancer Day themes

-The Sustainable Development Goals (SDG's)
+The Sustainable Development Goals

-Cancer and the SDGs share a multifaceted and core link to achieving worldwide development and health goals.
-An overview of such a nexus in brief is presented below: The SDGs adopted in 2015 have an expansive agenda of sustainable development and recognize NCDs, of which cancer forms a part, as major development and health problems.
+Cancer and the Sustainable Development Goals (SDGs) share a multifaceted and core link to achieving worldwide development and health goals.
+An overview of such a nexus in brief is presented below: The SDGs adopted in 2015 have an expansive agenda of sustainable development and recognize non-communicable diseases (NCDs), of which cancer forms a part, as major development and health problems.
 Specifically, SDG 3.4 establishes a target for reducing NCD deaths, including cancer, by one-third through prevention and treatment.

-Economic and Social Burden: Cancer represents a significant economic and social burden, particularly in low- and middle-income nations (LMICs), which account for the majority of cancer-related deaths.
+Cancer represents a significant economic and social burden, particularly in low- and middle-income nations (LMICs), which account for the majority of cancer-related deaths.
 Reducing the burden is important for relieving social and economic inequality and achieving sustainable development.

-Healthcare Systems: Strengthening healthcare systems via cost-effective cancer interventions can elevate the capacity of a country to respond to health needs and contribute to an overall SDG target.
+Strengthening healthcare systems via cost-effective cancer interventions can elevate the capacity of a country to respond to health needs and contribute to an overall SDG target.

 In conclusion, the elimination of cancer is part of the realization of the SDGs, particularly SDG 3, because it has implications on health, economic growth, and social equity.
 Such achievements require coordinated efforts in prevention, treatment, and strengthening healthcare systems.